fedtools/adfstoolkit/doc/mfa.md

 ### Review your  MFA provider policies to prevent 'weak' or other improper behaviour

 Equally noteworthy in the configuration space are your MFA provider configurations outside of ADFS and ADFSToolkit.
-Review these configurations for alignment to REFEDS MFA best practices and for what you have enabled as interplay between what you have now and REFEDS MFA policies could be different.
+Review these configurations for alignment to REFEDS MFA best practices mindfull of the interplay between what you have now and REFEDS MFA policies could be different.
-You may need to adjust your MFA provider policies to be in good alignment.
+You may need to adjust your MFA provider policies to be in proper alignment to REFEDS MFA.

 For more depth on what REFEDS MFA means please review the [REFEDS MFA Profile FAQ](https://wiki.refeds.org/display/PRO/MFA+Profile+FAQ)

-## System Requirements
+## System requirements

-  - See [Installation Requirements](/docs/README.md) for ADFSToolkit base requirements
+  - For base ADFSToolkit requirements see [Installation Requirements](/docs/README.md)
-  - Your ADFS MFA provider technology MUST be successfully installed and demonstrably working on it's own.
+  - Your ADFS MFA provider technology MUST be successfully installed and demonstrably working on it's own with  AD FS.

   |:exclamation:  A test AD FS environment is strongly recommended prior to installing in production. |
   |---------------------------------------------------------------------------------------------------|